jaluebbe/GPSTracker/README.md

 Use a Raspberry Pi with a GPS receiver and a pressure sensor.
 Tracking data from this setup and other sources can be visualised using Leaflet.js and several plugins.
+Optional, orientation data from an IMU may be recorded (work in progress).

 ## GPS tracking
-The code for GPS tracking using a Raspberry Pi will follow later.
-It is assumed that you are using Raspbian (Lite version) as operating system on your Raspberry Pi.
+It is assumed that you are using Raspberry Pi OS (Lite version) on your Raspberry Pi.
 ### Setup and requirements
 ```
 sudo apt-get install python3-rpi.gpio python3-redis redis-server gpsd